Student Class Schedule – 9:15 a.m. – 3:15 p.m.

 Extra Help/ Co-Curricular Activity Period 8:00 a.m. – 9:00 a.m.

-The Victor Intermediate School supports over 1000 students in grades 4-6.
+The Victor Intermediate School supports approximately 1000 students in grades 4-6.
 While VIS is a large elementary building, many structures exist within our school that makes if feel small for students and families.
 Teaching Teams, grade level counselors, and a unique schedule assist our staff in building strong relationships with students and families.
 At VIS, teaching and learning, both in terms of academics and social growth, are our highest priorities.
 Each day, we strive to instill a growth mindset in our students as we recognize this is a key factor in determining student success in school and beyond.
 We are fortunate to be part of a community that supports our school mission and collaborates to provide our students with a rich and positive school experience.

 We Respect Ourselves, We Respect Others, We Respect VIS.

 At VIS, we consistently emphasize the important concepts of respect, civility, and kindness.
 Our motto supports this work and provides us opportunities to acknowledge students for the many positive choices they make.
 Whether it be in the classroom, hallways, or the cafeteria, our motto and expectations around respect are consistently provided to students at VIS.
 At the same time, our motto serves as a guide for learning and reflection for our students in times when choices may not have been ideal.
 In working with young adolescents, we recognize that our children will periodically make mistakes.
 As students progress through VIS, it is our hope that students will begin to live up to our motto daily, even when “no one” may be watching.
 Development of these character traits is a worthy endeavor and we appreciate the support our families provide us in referencing our motto during teachable moments.
 In doing so, we all can play a role helping students transition to respectful and responsible citizens in our community.